Orthodontic Conditions - Open Bite

 Behavior Modification Therapy

 Behavior therapy can be successful, especially when the child is in their primary dentition in the pre-adolescent age.
 When habits are modified at this time, it can often lead to the self-correction of an open bite.
-At times, the presence of infant-like swallowing which continues into early-childhood can lead to an anterior open bite.
-Controlling these habits using appliances such as a tongue crib or a tongue spurs can also be used in the event the behavior modification fails to prevent the habit.
+At times, the presence of infant-like swallowing, which continues into early childhood, can lead to an anterior open bite.
+Controlling these habits using appliances such as a tongue crib or a tongue spur can also be used in the event that the behavior modification fails to prevent the habit.

 Pan Orthodontics Philosophy